unobatbayar/algorithms/README.md

 test |
 [Randomized algorithms](https://en.wikipedia.org/wiki/Randomized_algorithm) |

-## General foundation for Software Engineering
+## General foundation for Software Engineers

 It's better to strengthen your foundation of computer science and mathematics first.
 Some sample sources: